 Got all that?
 Here’s what the rider feels: Not much.
 Despite my characterization of these changes as ‘aggressive’, which they are if you just look at the numbers onscreen, reality is the result is muted.
 We’re using a little less power, which we don’t miss much, and that is going to give us a bump in range.
 At 20-25 mph, pedaling strong at 60-70 rpm cadence, the BBSHD on flat ground is eating about 200-250w on the typical Assist Level 4 and 225-275w at Level 5.
 Thats pretty light (power consumption will be more on a bike with just the BBSHD for a motor!)

-If you want to have the motor back off when you demonstrate you don’t need it (if you did you couldn’t spin your legs and the crankarms) the Keep Current and Current Decay settings are your go-to’s to making that happen and reducing your power consumption.
+If you want to have the motor back off when you demonstrate you don’t need it (if you did you couldn’t spin your legs and the crankarms) the Keep Current and Current Decay settings are your go-to’s to reducing power consumption and increasing range.

 Yup thats it.
-At this point in the development of what I like and dislike on a BBSHD setup, I’m down to the last of the fine-tuning.
+At this point in the development of what I like and dislike on a BBSHD setup.